-But then seven years ago, when I was diagnosed with Chronic Lyme, I could hardly look at myself in the mirror.
-I didn’t want to face the world.
+But then seven years ago, when I was diagnosed with Chronic Lyme, I didn’t want to face the world.

 Because I was now beset with this mostly invisible, mysterious, controversial illness that had half my doctors questioning my sanity, and yet, I woke up every morning for years, facing very real symptoms that I couldn’t escape or ignore.

 Here I was, a life that had been built around the approval of others, now was just laid open, SO bare.
 And I will admit, the emotional isolation of the illness was just as painful as the physical manifestations.
 Maybe more.

 Besides having to do all I could to heal physically, an equally hard task was having to step out and face the parts of me that I wanted to hide – I had to speak up when I wanted to be quiet, to share when I wanted to turn safely inward, to allow my insecurities to show when I wanted to “seem” strong.

 Living with an illness like Lyme forced me to face my fears of being misunderstood.

 Now the truth is, I have found the world is pretty understanding.
 People actually care.
 They want to help if given the chance.
 When I was at my sickest, I had the support and love of family and friends.
 But still, there are those who will never get the extent to which another suffers.
 There will be judgments.
 There will be naïve but hurtful comments that will literally crush your already fragile spirit.
 There will be doctors who will dismiss you.
 There will be a lot of self-doubt.
 There will be those who will never say it, but wonder if your suffering is as real as you make it to be… or if, as in my case, I was simply a stressed out mom of three young kids who just needed a few more pedicures.